 4. Monitor and Communicate to Add Project Value.

 - Discuss the differences between Leading and Lagging Indicators, and their use in evaluating and improving Project Performance.

-- Given a Baseline plan, identify the most important actions needed to identify the status on single projects and a portfolio of projects.
+- Given a Baseline plan, identify the most important actions those who are Leading Project Managers take to identify the status on single projects and a portfolio of projects.

 - Discuss the Manager’s role in Project Risk Management, and the unexpected sources of the most useful Project Intelligence.